dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 - The override can also be used for extensions imported with a prefix (which are not otherwise in scope): `prefix.ExtensionName(object).method(args)`.

 - An invocation of an extension method throws if the receiver is `null` unless the `on` type has a trailing `?`.
+With NNBD types, the invocation throws if the receiver is `null` and the instantiated `on` type of the selected extension does not accept `null`.
+(In most cases, this case can be excluded statically, but not for unsafely nullable types like `int*`).

 - Otherwise an invocation of an extension method runs the instance method with `this` bound to the receiver and with type variables bound to the types found by type inference (or written explicitly for an override invocation).

 - Inside an extension member, the current extension is considered more specific than any other extension, so if it applies to an invocation, then it doesn't matter which other extensions also apply.

 - Inside an *instance* extension member,:

   - invocations on `this` check the current extension's members *before* the `on` type members.
   - in every other way the static type of `this ` is the `on` type.
   - A `super` invocations is an invocation on `this` allowing only members of the `on` type.
 No extension methods apply, from the current extension or any other.